forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/scanner-commands/run.md

  -s, --severity-threshold=_severity-threshold_
- throws an error when violations of specific severity (or more severe) are detected, invokes --normalize-severity
+ throws an error when violations of specific severity (or more severe) are detected, invokes

+ --normalize-severity

  -t, --target=_target_
  (required) location of source code

- -v, --violations-cause-error
- [deprecated] throws an error when violations are detected

  --env=_env_
  JSON-formatted string, overrides ESLint's default environment variables